bestwebsoft/Blogotron-wp-theme/readme.txt

 == Changelog ==

+= V1.5 - 25.02.2014 =
+* Bugfix : We fixed the bug of the background for current menu element.

 = V1.4 - 02.02.2014 =
 * Update : We updated all functionality for wordpress 3.8.1.
 * Bugfix : We fixed the bug of declaring copyright to Theme Preview.